Nothing clears the mind like a stroll in the countryside. With that in mind, here are 10 of our favourite scenic walks

-If you're eager to stretch your legs after staying indoors all week; consider taking one of these 10 nature walks.
+If you're eager to stretch your legs in the sunshine; consider taking one of these 10 nature walks.

 Some are great for families; others are good for friendly catch-ups or first dates.
 We've selected scenic routes from all over the country; which one will you go for?